NetComposer/nksip/doc/reference/callback_functions.md

 # Callback Functions

 Each SipApp must provide a _callback module_.
 The functions this callback module can implement are described here.
-* See [Receiving Requests](../guide/receiving_requests.md) and [Sending Responses](../guide/sending_responses.md) for an introduction.
+* See [Receiving Requests](../guide/receiving_requests.md) for an introduction.
 * The full list of reply options is available [here](sending_options.md).
 * The default implementation of each callback can be reviewed in [nksip_sipapp.erl](../../src/nksip_sipapp.erl).
-* Installed plugins can provide additional callbacks, or modify the default behaviour described in this document.
+* Installed plugins can provide additional callbacks, or modify the default behaviour described in this document.See the [plugins documentation](../plugins/README.md).

 ## SIP Callbacks